Vicwel1/Cohort-Formation-LettuceMeet/README.md

 <img width="50%" alt="windowguiResults" src="https://github.com/Vicwel1/Cohort-Formation-LettuceMeet/assets/124055472/53020881-d1cf-49d2-9f24-360c7e0bd582">

-- **For varied applications:**
+#### For varied applications:

 If your LettuceMeet data contains applicants for both alignment and governance, use cohort_formation_noGUI.py.
 This script necessitates edits to specific lines at the bottom of the file, highlighted in the image below.
-Adjust these lines according to your needs before running the script.
+Adjust these lines according to the specifics for your group.

 <img width="80%" alt="codeModify" src="https://github.com/Vicwel1/Cohort-Formation-LettuceMeet/assets/124055472/beeaad88-9a89-4979-8fc7-c3abbd20bb2d">